 - a.
-By invitation of the a member of the BOC or in response to an advertisement - b.
-Is supported by current curriculum vitae (cv), a letter of inquiry or cover letter and two letters of reference with at least one from a CNM/CM.
+By invitation of a member of the BOC or in response to an advertisement - Is supported by current curriculum vitae (cv), a letter of inquiry or cover letter and two letters of reference.
 Letters of reference will not be accepted from current ACME volunteers (BOC, BOR, Site Visitor Panel, and Advisory Committee) and staff - c.
 With recommendation from their national organization, if applicable - d.
+A subcommittee appointed by the BOC to vet the public member will follow the guide in Appendix K

+4. Qualifications

-A subcommittee appointed by the BOC to vet the public member will follow the guide in Appendix K - 4.
-Qualifications - a.
-Professional Members - 1) Active member of own professional organization - 2) Appropriate experience in professional education, accreditation or curriculum evaluation - 3) Appropriate professional and academic credentials - a) Physicians shall be board certified in their area of specialization - b) Nurses shall hold the minimum of a master's degree - 4) Supportive of midwifery - 5) Commitment to attend meetings and conference calls as necessary - 6) Ability to communicate electronically - b.
-Member from the Public - 1) Interest in quality of education of health care providers - 2) Supportive of midwifery - 3) Commitment to attend meetings and conference calls as necessary - 4) Ability to communicate electronically - 5.
-Tenure - a.
+- a.
+Professional Members - 1) Active member of own professional organization - 2) Appropriate experience in professional education, accreditation or curriculum evaluation - 3) Appropriate professional and academic credentials - a) Physicians shall be board certified in their area of specialization - b) Nurses shall hold the minimum of a master's degree - 4) Supportive of midwifery - 5) Commitment to attend meetings and conference calls as necessary - 6) Ability to communicate electronically b.
+Member from the Public a.
 One term of three to five years based on availability and remaining a constituent (listed in 4.
 Qualifications above)